ICA-EGAD/RiC-O/docs/migrating-data-from-RIC-O-v0.2-to-v1.0.md

 As a consequence:
 - **166 specific object properties, defined in RiC-O to connect entities to these relations, were removed**.
 If you have instantiated Relation classes in your RiC-O 0.2 dataset, you should replace these object properties with the following properties, which existed already: either `rico:relationConnects` (if the Relation class used is not oriented, e.g. for `rico:AgentToAgentRelation`) or `rico:relationHasSource` and `rico:relationHasTarget` (if the Relation class used is oriented, e.g. for `rico:LeadershipRelation`);
-- a new reflexive object property, whose name ends with a `_role` suffix, was defined for each of the 48 Relation classes, with domain and range the concerned class;
+- a new object property, whose name ends with a `_role` suffix, was defined for each of the 48 Relation classes, with domain and range the concerned class;
 - the property chain axioms that had been defined for the binary shortcuts corresponding to the classes, were modified.

 Again, you can read much more details about this on the page related to [issue 67](https://github.com/ICA-EGAD/RiC-O/issues/67).